mdraeger/alarmclock/README.md

 ## Requirements
 The player requires Gstreamer-1.0 or later and the python-gobject bindings install for Python3.
 Also Qt4.

+The required version of Python is 3.2 or later.
+If you run it with a sooner version than Python3.4, you need to install the pathlib library, which can be done with `pip install pathlib`.

 ## Design

 The design was created with Qt designer, the analog clock widget is hand written, taken from [here!](http://ftp.ics.uci.edu/pub/centos0/ics-custom-build/BUILD/PyQt-x11-gpl-4.7.2/examples/designer/plugins/widgets/analogclock.py)